 Numerous studies have found that the main ingredient of Roundup, glyphosate, has the potential to cause cancer in humans.
 The World Health Organization (WHO) issued a report in 2015 announcing that glyphosate was likely carcinogenic to humans.
 That report led to a severe uproar in the agricultural industry.

 Most of the successful claims against Roundup have rested on the premise that the company knew that the product's primary ingredient was cancerous.
 The company did not appropriately label its packaging despite glyphosate's link to cancers such as non-Hodgkin's lymphoma.

 As a result, consumers around the country used Roundup continuously to care for their lawns or while at work.
 Their exposure led them to contract non-Hodgkin’s lymphoma or other medical conditions.

-You can meet with several Pennsylvania Roundup lawsuit lawyers before deciding on the one that is the best fit for you.
-Most offer a free consultation, which will allow you to assess their experience with cases similar to Roundup.
+You should meet with several Pennsylvania Roundup lawsuit lawyers before deciding on the one that is the best fit for you.
+Most offer a free consultation, which will allow you to assess their experience with cases like Roundup.

 Questions you should ask include:

 - What is your experience in working with personal injury and toxic torts?